openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 To do this, navigate to the `Vc Api Controller create Exchange` under `vc-api/exchanges` and send with the json below.
 In the json below, `exchangeId` is an id unique to this exchange, for example a UUID.

+Note the constraint on the `$.type` path of the credential.
+This is used to require that the presented credential be of type "PermanentResidentCard".
+For more information on credential constraints, see the [Presentation Exchange specification](https://identity.foundation/presentation-exchange).

 ```json
 {
    "exchangeId":"<SOME UNIQUE ID>",